outworldly/PMC/Accountability.md

 - A weak government that relies on a PMC for its security may be in a poor position to hold the PMC accountable.
 - The theoretical proposition of accountability under international humanitarian law may not always be practical in reality.

-Overall, the level of accountability by PMCs can vary depending on the circumstances and the entities involved. # Private Military Companies (PMCs)
+Overall, the level of accountability by PMCs can vary depending on the circumstances and the entities involved.
-Private Military Companies (PMCs) are private companies that provide military services to governments, organizations, or individuals.
-They are also known as private security companies or private military firms.
-PMCs can be contracted by Western governments, such as MPRI or DynCorp, to provide military support and services.

-## Accountability of PMCs
-The accountability of PMCs is an important aspect to consider.
-Some believe that regulation by respectable host governments is crucial for ensuring the accountability of PMCs.
-However, there are differing opinions on this matter.

 ## Historical Perspective
 Historically, the use of mercenaries or hired soldiers was common.
 The term "soldier" comes from the word "Soltlc," which means "pay."
 Many commanders, including Alexander and Hannibal, employed mercenary forces.
 In Europe, mercenaries were preferred by commanders until the creation of national armies in the 19th century.